 You can take your cash back in a number of ways.
 If you would like to receive a statement credit, you can apply your rewards straight to your credit card bill.
 You can also receive a direct deposit into your bank account or receive gift cards for your rewards.

-Is the Chase Freedom Unlimited the Card for You?
+Is the Chase Freedom Unlimited® Card for You?

-The best part about this card is the sign up bonus of $150 when you spend $500 on purchases within your first thing months, on top of a 5% cash back reward on quarterly rotating categories.
+The best part about this card is that you can earn a $150 bonus after spending $500 on purchases in your first 3 months from account opening.
+Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories every 3 months.
+Unlimited 1% cash back on all other purchases.
 The categories include a lot of different options like gas, department stores, Amazon, groceries etc.

 This card is great for really anyone that enjoys cash rewards as a part of their credit card repertoire.
 It should be one a card that people who shop online, commute, purchase a lot of groceries or enjoy retail shopping.

 There are so many different rotating categories it fits just about anyone’s needs.
-With the signup bonus of $150 when you spend just $500 in 3 months, which the average household hits in just gas and grocery costs, is the cherry on top of an already fantastic credit card.
+The sweet sign up bonus after is the cherry on top of an already fantastic credit card.

 With it’s no annual fee is great for anyone that is old enough to apply for their own credit card, like college students, recent graduates, part-time and full-time workers all the way to up veterans, and retired people.
 It’s a great fit anyway you look at it and should be considered a top use credit card.

-The best way to use the Chase Freedom Card is to use it on general purchase for the first 3 months to ensure you hit the $500 mark and collect your $150 sign up bonus.
+The best way to use the Chase Freedom® Card is to use it on general purchase for the first 3 months to ensure you hit the mark and collect your sign up bonus.
 While it does have a 1% cash back for all purchases, waiting for purchase some items you are interested in is a great way to take full advantage of this credit card.

-The Chase Freedom Card provides an easy way to redeem your rewards.
+The Chase Freedom® card provides an easy way to redeem your rewards.
 You can redeem points for cash, gift cards, products and travel.
-All you have to do is login to your Chase Ultimate Rewards account, click redeem rewards and choose how you want to redeem them.
-Usually it’s best to redeem it for statement credit, so you can literally pay off some of your credit card by utilizing the 5% cash back rewards provided.
+All you have to do is login to your Chase Ultimate Rewards® account, click redeem rewards and choose how you want to redeem them.
+Usually it’s best to redeem it for statement credit, so you can literally pay off some of your credit card by utilizing the bonus cash back rewards provided.